Romosk728/Graph-Grabber-3.0/README.md

 # Graph-Grabber Build 3.0
+Import a graph, define its axies, and GRAAAAB its data :3

+!!!The complied executable file (standalone) is in the executable folder!!!

-Import a graph, define its axies, and GRAAAAB its data :3 Its useable at this point, but there are some known issues:
+Its useable at this point, but there are some known issues:

 If some buttons are not visible, try to make the window larger